nicknamedelta/nodeql/README.md

 ## :construction: To test this project?

-We're using Jest to make all Unitary Test in this project.
+We're using Jest to make all Unit Tests in this project.

-On your terminal, run: `npm run test`
+- Unit Tests using Jest(without Docker): `npm run test`
+- Unit Tests using Jest(with Docker): `docker exec -it <container_id> npm run test`

 ## :mag_right: GraphQl Querys and Mutations